-In the Pilar and Roça Grande deposits, the mineralized rocks occur within banded iron formation (BIF) and shear zones, represented by disseminated gold-bearing sulphides associated with silica-sericitic-carbonatic solutions originating from hydrothermal activity.
+In the Pilar and Roça Grande deposits, the mineralized rocks occur within BIFs and shear zones, represented by disseminated gold-bearing sulphides associated with silica-sericitic-carbonatic solutions originating from hydrothermal activity.
 Gold is associated with sulphides (arsenopyrite, pyrite and pyrrhotite) or "free" in the quartz veins or in the contact quartz/sericite schist.